emmagyampo/Project-3/pdsnd_github/README.md

 Describe what your project is about and what it does

 ### The files used are csv files (chicago, washington, new_york_city) and a python file (bikeshare_2)
+### The files csv files are data files covering various demographic information about bikers, their destinations and time travels
 Include the files used

 ### Credits